chandlerc/llvm-designs/ClangService.rst

 The server will also monitor the compilation database and refresh its view if the database file changes underneath it.
-This will be accomplished through the filesystem if supported, or through polling and checksumming if not.
+This will be accomplished through the file system if supported, or through polling and checksumming if not.

 The Clang server will when started will expose its connection through a file.
 This will be a platform-specific file allowing a connection to be made.
 It is